Welcome to Imagery by Charly

 Below are some facts for everyone to research.
 Click on the artwork above for more educational links and to purchase a print of the artwork.

 1. Anthony Johnson (freed Angolan slave) in 1655 brought forth the Casor Suit in court and was the first to have a black man legally declared as a slave; John Casor.
 Mr. Johnson went on to become a wealthy tobacco farmer.
-So a black Angolan started all of this….
+So an Angolan started all of this….
 With the signing of the US Constitution, there was no reference to slavery within it in and slavery at the time was all over the country; black, white, brown, red, and yellow slaves, if one insists on using color of skin.

 2. William Ellison aka April (freed black slave) who in the years prior to the War Between the States built an Empire in Sumter, SC.
 He was one of the wealthiest freed black slaves and many of his white counterparts at that time, using his skills taught to him as a slave to build cotton gins.
 Through his genius all other cotton gin makers went out of business, making Mr. Ellison the only one to buy them from.
 It didn’t stop white folks from buying them, so where was hate and racism back then?
 White Americans made him successful and wealthy in the South; his estate was estimated at $500,000 or more, which was a huge amount of money back then.